MCC Facts

 Who We Are

-Monroe Community College (MCC) has opened doors of opportunity for more than half a million students since fall 1962.
-Carrying on the vision of our founders 60 years ago and inspiring the way forward under the current leadership of MCC President Dr. DeAnna R. Burt-Nanna, MCC continues evolving to meet the ever-changing needs of our students and our community.
+Monroe Community College (MCC) has opened doors of opportunity for over 579,000 students since fall 1962.
+Carrying on the vision of our founders over 60 years ago and inspiring the way forward under the current leadership of MCC President Dr. DeAnna R. Burt-Nanna, MCC continues evolving to meet the ever-changing needs of our students and our community, including ensuring equitable post-completion outcomes.
 Using our Vision2027 Strategic Plan as a guide, MCC enhances the quality of life and economic vitality of the region.

 Students (credit)